1. Home

 Then for those really troublesome affiliates, you could remove them from being able to promote your product entirely.

-Obviously, this is just some of the power that the affiliate rules in your ThriveCart dashboard provides you, there’s a ton more power and automation available based on a range of events and different actions.
+Obviously, these examples detail just some of the power that the affiliate rules in your ThriveCart dashboard provides you, there’s a ton more power and automation available based on the range of events and different actions.

 Was this article helpful?